 Be More Mindful On Walks

 Put your phone down and be present with your dog.
 Walks can provide both mental and physical stimulation for your dog and an additional opportunity for bonding.
 Switching up the routine by choosing a new location or making a date to walk with a friend and their dog can add a new stimulating element for both you and your pup.
-For more on how to be mindful while walking your dog click here.
+For more on how to be mindful while walking your dog check out this article.

 The City Mini